microrack/docs-test/docs/ecosystem/power.md

 ### Using Power Rails

-Standard breadboards include power rails along the sides:
+Specification breadboards include power rails along the sides:

 1. Connect power supply to rail at one end
 2. Modules draw power from rail connections